What Does “Not Registered on Network” Mean?

 Please turn off your wi-fi for a few seconds, then turn it on.
 Your connection will reset, and the temporary lag will be solved.

-• Be up to date
+• Be up-to-date

-• Reinsert your SIM card in its slot
+• Reinsert your SIM card in its slot.

-• Alternate between network modes
+• Network between network modes.

 If you are out of network coverage area where 5G or 4G is not supported, you can switch to 3G or 2G.